sensu/sensu-docs-legacy/source/docs/0.21/transport.md

 to leverage alternate transport solutions in place of RabbitMQ (the default Transport).
 Sensu services requires access to the same instance of the defined Sensu Transport (e.g. a RabbitMQ cluster) to function.
-Sensu check requests and check results are published as "messages" to the Sensu Tranport, and the corresponding Sensu services receive these messages by subscribing to the appropriate subscriptions.
+Sensu check requests and check results are published as "messages" to the Sensu Transport, and the corresponding Sensu services receive these messages by subscribing to the appropriate subscriptions.